General pool information

 City Park pool

-City Park pool, 200 Park Rd., is currently closed for season.
-Opening day for the 2017 season is Saturday, June, 3.
+City Park pool, 200 Park Rd., is open for the season.
 City Park pool is generally open through Labor Day, depending on weather conditions.

 Summer City Park pool schedule (effective June 3 through mid-August)